Staging to Sell

 Welcome Home Checklist

-Sell quickly in San Jose with home staging and with me as your real estate agent - 408-270-9776 Does your house seem to say, "This is Your Next House" to a buyer?
-Examining your home with a critical eye, I'll advise you of adjustments that build up sales appeal.
-I'll advise you take away things that give the impression of clutter.
-Counter tops should be clutter-free.
-Kitschy sculptures, souvenirs, family photos, and play time works of art should get moved out of sight.
-You need to "neutralize" the house so buyers can picture it as their new house.
+Sell quickly in San Jose with home staging and with me as your real estate agent - 408-270-9776 Does your home seem to say, "Hello From Your New Welcome Home" to a buyer?
+Touring your property from a buyer's view, I'll recommend changes that improve market appeal.
+I'll help you get rid of anything that gives the illusion of clutter.
+Counter tops should be free and clear.
+Knickknacks, souvenirs, family photos, and kids' artwork should get stored away too.
+You need to "neutralize" the home so buyers can imagine it as their new home.

-I'll look over every room of your home.
-I'll point out the pieces of furniture that should be rearranged, rooms that need a fresh coat of paint, carpet needing to be changed, fixtures that could use shining, and any other improvement that can quickly be made to positively impact the sale.
+Every room gets a once-over.
+I'll point out the pieces of furniture that should be removed, rooms that need new paint, carpet needing to get changed, fixtures that could use brightening, and any other improvement that can quickly be made to positively impact the sale.

 Setting the Stage

-I'll tell you when to host an Open House, because everything comes together to set the stage for what buyers can expect when they consider buying your house.
-Dark rooms can really dampen a buyer's spirits, so we'll do things like draw back curtains and create light where needed to invite the buyer inside.
-Together we'll enhance the mood of the house with enjoyable music playing softly and ensure a delightful fragrance flows from every area.
-We'll incorporate cozy-looking blankets, and place pillows on your couch and bedding.
-We want buyers to feel like your house is their future home.
+You'll know when to host an Open House, because all of the improvements mesh together to paint a picture of what buyers can look forward to when they consider buying your house.
+Dark rooms can be a real mood killer, so we'll do things like draw back curtains and create light where needed to invite the buyer inside.
+Together we'll enhance the ambiance with enjoyable music to listen to while guests experience your home and make sure a pleasant scent circulates throughout your home.
+We'll make use of cozy-looking bedspreads, and place pillows on your sofa and bed.
+Buyers should feel like your house has the potential to be.